<?xml version="1.0" encoding="UTF-8"?>

 </author>

-fertiliser.
-Based on the findings in this study, it can be concluded that reduced tillage, retention&#13;
+tillage.
+Based on the study findings, it can be concluded that reduced tillage is useful in increasing ground-dwelling &#13;

 </summary>